qwangan/qwangan.github.io/_pages/about.md

 </p>

 # About Me
-* I am a first-year Ph.D. student in Actuarial Science at the University of Waterloo (UW), supervised by Prof. [Ruodu Wang](http://sas.uwaterloo.ca/~wang/).
+* I am a second-year Ph.D. student in Actuarial Science at the University of Waterloo (UW), supervised by Prof. [Ruodu Wang](http://sas.uwaterloo.ca/~wang/).
 * I received my M.Phil.
 Degree in Mathematics and B.Sc.
 Degree in Mathematics and Economics at the Hong Kong University of Science and Technology (HKUST), supervised by Prof. [Yue Kuen Kwok](https://www.math.ust.hk/~maykwok/).
 * My research interests include quantitative risk management, operations research, financial engineering and game theory.